-including cereal grains, cereal by-products, fats, plant These mixtures aim to meet the requirements for energy, protein, minerals and vitamins.
+Poultry diets are formulated from a mixture of ingredients, including cereal grains, cereal by-products, fats, plant protein sources, animal by-products, vitamin and mineral supplements, crystalline amino acids and feed additives.
+These mixtures aim to meet the requirements for energy, protein, minerals and vitamins.